 Fancy shapes are a bit more complicated, with more factors to consider and no easy “ideal” proportions.
 Length and width ratios and a wider variety of proportions means that there is a wider variety of cut quality for fancy shaped diamonds.
 Let’s be frank, here: there are a lot more fancy shapes that aren’t well cut out there on the market.

-Here are our six favorite shapes for offering value for money.
+Here are our six favorite shapes for offering value for money on your engagement ring.

 Pear shapes are having a moment, with Ariana Grande and Cardi B being just two of the celebrities with pear shape engagement rings.
 Pear shapes are the most unique cut because they are really a combination of a round and a marquise.
 That does mean there are some pear-shapes out there that aren’t very well-cut.
 But when you find a good one (or let ROSI do it) you have a unique diamond with the elegance of an elongated shape.
 And your pear-shaped diamond looks larger than a round and also costs less per carat.
 Similar to an oval, you can save $1000 on a one-carat diamond in some qualities.